How are lung carcinoid tumors diagnosed?

 Thoracoscopy: This procedure is also used to look at the space between the lungs and the chest wall, but it does not require a long incision like a thoracotomy.
 The doctor inserts a thin, lighted scope with a small video camera on the end through a small cut made in the chest wall to look at the outside of the lungs and the space between the lungs and the chest wall.
 (Sometimes more than one cut is made.)
 Using this scope, the doctor can see potential areas of cancer and remove small pieces of tissue to look at under the microscope.
 Thoracoscopy can also be used to sample lymph nodes and fluid and find out if a tumor is growing into nearby tissues or organs.

 Mediastinoscopy: This procedure may be done if imaging tests such as a CT scan suggest that the cancer may have spread to the lymph nodes in the mediastinum (the space between the lungs).
 A small cut is made in the front of the neck and a thin, hollow, lighted tube is inserted behind the sternum (breast bone) and in front of the windpipe to look at the area.
 Instruments can be passed through this tube to take tissue samples from the lymph nodes along the windpipe and the bronchi.

 Blood and urine tests

-Because carcinoid tumors can secrete hormone-like chemicals into the blood, the tumor can sometimes be detected by simple blood or urine tests.
-This is especially true if you have symptoms of the carcinoid syndrome, which is caused by excessive levels of these substances in the blood.
+Because carcinoid tumors can secrete hormone-like chemicals into the blood, these tumors can sometimes be found with blood or urine tests.
+This is especially true if you have symptoms of the carcinoid syndrome, which is caused by excess levels of these chemicals in the blood.

 These tests are less likely to be helpful with lung carcinoid tumors than with carcinoid tumors that start elsewhere in the body.